Zavier Simpson: Oklahoma City Thunder / Blue (2021–2022)

 On September 17, 2020, Simpson signed his first professional contract with Science City Jena of the German ProA, but left the team before the start of the season.
-On November 18, 2020, Zavier signed with the Los Angeles Lakers as an undrafted free agent but was waived in December.
+After going undrafted in the 2020 NBA draft, he signed with the Los Angeles Lakers on November 18, 2020 but was waived in December.
 He landed with the Oklahoma City Blue of the NBA G League, making his debut in their season opener on February 11, 2021.
 In 15 games, he averaged 9.8 points, 4.3 rebounds and 6.1 assists in 28.5 minutes.

-Simpson joined the Los Angeles Lakers for the 2021 NBA Summer League.

-On October 15, 2021, Simpson signed with the Oklahoma City Thunder, but was waived the same day subsequently re-signing with the Blue on October 28.
+Simpson joined the Los Angeles Lakers for the 2021 NBA Summer League and on October 15, 2021, he signed with the Oklahoma City Thunder, but was waived the same day subsequently re-signing with the Blue on October 28.
 In 47 games, he averaged 12.7 points, 4.6 rebounds and 6.2 assists in 30.3 minutes per game.
 On April 5, 2022, he signed with the Thunder for the rest of the season.
 Simpson made his NBA debut against the Portland Trail Blazers on April 5, 2022, where he played 44 minutes and recorded 10 points, 5 assists, 3 rebounds, and 2 blocks.
 In his second game the next night, he tallied 11 assists against the Utah Jazz.
+In the final game of the season on April 10, he scored 17 points against the Los Angeles Clippers.

-Lakeland Magic (2022–present)
+Lakeland Magic (2022–2023)

-Simpson joined the Orlando Magic for the 2022 NBA Summer League.
-He eventually signed with the Magic for 2022 NBA training camp in September, but he was waived by the team on October 8.
+Simpson joined the Orlando Magic for the 2022 NBA Summer League and he eventually signed with the Magic on September 24, 2022, but he was waived by the team on October 8.
 On November 3, 2022, Simpson was named to the opening night roster for the Lakeland Magic.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.

+Grises de Humacao (2023)

+On April 3, 2023, Simpson signed with Grises de Humacao of the Puerto Rican league.
+He was released on April 25.

+Motor City Cruise (2023–2024)

+The Detroit Pistons's NBA G League affiliate, Motor City Cruise acquired the returning player rights to Simpson in exchange for the 2024 NBA G League draft second round pick plus the returning rights for Reggie Perry and Devontae Cacok on July 27, 2023.
+That month, Simpson joined the Pistons for the 2023 NBA Summer League and on October 2, he signed with them.
+However, he was waived on October 21 and nine days later, he joined the Motor City Cruise where he played in 48 games and averaged 19.5 points, 4.8 rebounds, 8.3 assists and 1.3 steals in 36.6 minutes.

+Memphis Grizzlies (2024)

+On March 30, 2024, Simpson signed a 10-day contract with the Memphis Grizzlies and on April 9, he signed a second 10-day contract.